 Kaerts N, Van Hal G, Vermandel A, Wyndaele JJ.
 Readiness signs used to define the proper moment to start toilet training: a review of the literature.
 Neurourol Urodyn 2012; 31(4): 437-440.

-Klassen TP, Kiddoo D, Lang ME, Friesen C et al. The effectiveness of different methods of toilet training for bowel and bladder control.
-Evidence Report/Technology Assessment No. 147.
-Rockville: Agency for Healthcare Research and Quality (AHRQ).
-December 2006.
+Klassen TP, Kiddoo D, Lang ME, Friesen C, Russell K, Spooner C et al. The effectiveness of different methods of toilet training for bowel and bladder control.
+Evid Rep Technol Assess (Full Rep) 2006; (147): 1-57.

 Van der Cruyssen K, De Wachter S, Van Hal G, De Win G, Van Aggelpoel T, Vermandel A. The voiding pattern in healthy pre- and term infants and toddlers: a literature review.
 Eur J Pediatr 2015; 174(9): 1129-1142.